-WPL will organise a Discovery Lab session on the Reykjavik Index for Leadership in the framework of the 20th OECD Forum World in EMotion on Tuesday 21st May from 09:30 – 10:15, in Paris, providing and interactive space to explore transformation paths for the world of the future through the lenses of evidence.
+WPL organises a Discovery Lab session, “Talk Together –Reykjavik Index for Leadership Do People Prefer Women or Men as Leaders?”, in the framework of the 20th OECD Forum World in EMotion on Tuesday 21st May from 09:30 – 10:15, in Paris, providing and interactive space to explore transformation paths for the world of the future through the lenses of evidence.

 The Index – launched by WPL in cooperation with Kantar – measures attitudes and perception of women and men in leadership positions, across 20 economic sectors, focusing on the importance of evidence in order to understand prejudices, stereotypes and personal biases and drive positive change.